pepmartinez/keuss/docusaurus/blog/2024-01-23-queues-on-mongo-part-2.md

 author: Pep Martinez
 author_url: https://github.com/pepmartinez
 tags: [mongodb, tech]
-draft: true
 ---

-This is a continuation of [Modelling queues on MongoDB - I](/blog/2023/03/30/queues-on-mongo-part-1), where we explained the technological basis on how to build a rather decent queue middleware by leveraging on preexisting DB technologies, and adding very little more
+This is a continuation of [Modelling queues on MongoDB - I](/blog/2024/01/23/queues-on-mongo-part-1), where we explained the technological basis on how to build a rather decent queue middleware by leveraging on preexisting DB technologies, and adding very little more